rajhraval/My100DaysOfSwift/Project 30 - Instruments/Project30.md

 - Understanding how Instruments work and help
 - Fixing the show shadows for better time profiling
 - Fixing table view cells for better memory allocations

+**Project 30 - Day Two - Day 98 of 100DaysOfSwift**

+> Don't aim for perfection – aim for 'better than yesterday. - Izey Victoria Odiase

+Today I did:

+- Fixing the memory bugs

+Today I completed the challenges:

+- Removing all the force unwraps from Project 30
+- Testing Instruments App in other projects
+- Loading images during app launch itself